-Paul McCrory has spent the last 20 years working as an informal educator and trainer.
+Paul McCrory has spent over 20 years working as an informal educator and trainer.

 Paul is a totally rare breed: practitioner, philosopher and teacher all in one.
 Nothing exists in his performance without solid educational and theatrical understanding driving it.